luiarthur/padawan/about.md

 ---

 I am a PhD student at UC - Santa Cruz.
-My interests are in Bayesian nonparametrics and spatial statistics.
+My interests are in Bayesian nonparametrics and its application in the bio-sciences.

-I also have a deep love for classical and jazz music.
+I also have a deep love for classical and jazz piano music.